 - Dolomite: A calcium-magnesium carbonate flux used in the high-fire range when both elements are desired.

 08 of 12

 Barium carbonate is used as a flux at high temperatures.
 Can produce satin-matte, matte, and stony matte glazes.Continue to 9 of 12 below.

 Strontium carbonate can be used very much like calcium carbonate (whiting) but also increases a glaze's resistance to crazing and scratches.

 10 of 12

 Lead historically has been the most commonly used flux.
 It produces very nice glazes at low temperatures and enhances colors.
-It is also highly toxic and is rarely used by potters in industrialized countries anymore.
+It is also highly toxic and is rarely used by potters.
 Even when fired, lead will leach out of the glaze into food or beverages, especially those which are acidic.
 Lead glazes of any form should never be used for functional pottery.

-- Red lead and white lead: these are two forms of raw lead and are extremely toxic in large amounts.
+- Red lead and white lead: These are two forms of raw lead and are extremely hazardous in large amounts.
 Lead remains in the body indefinitely, resulting in cumulative amounts increasing with each exposure.

-- Lead silicate and other lead frits: fritted lead compounds are less toxic than raw leads.
+- Lead silicate and other lead frits: Fritted lead compounds are less dangerous than raw leads.
 They are still hazardous, however, and are best avoided.

 11 of 12